kanekos99/blog/src/posts/2025-12-08-Advent-Calendar-Week-2.md

 I picked my private Twitter account for this, since I follow the most amount of random people on this account, whereas on my Instagram and public Twitter, I'm mostly following mutuals or friends.

 The downside of this is that I am following 398 people on this Twitter account, so there is no way I can possibly get it down to 50.
-Still, I'll give it a shot and clean out the accounts that I'm no longer interested in.
+Still, I thought I'd give it a shot and clean out the accounts that I'm no longer interested in.

 Aaaand...